Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Parking and access challenges

 During high season, GA access to many destinations becomes more challenging, with additional trip planning lead time recommended.
 For example, TNCM experiences peak periods of scheduled commercial operations 1200-1700 local time – presenting GA access issues.
 TIST also fills up from time to time with no GA parking availability.
 TLPC has limited ramp space and strictly adheres to sunrise-sunset hours.
-Note that early parking submissions during peak months do not guarantee a spot as most locations begin allotting spots nearer to the date of operation.
+Note that early parking submissions during peak months do not guarantee a spot, as most locations begin allotting spots nearer to the operation date.
 This is an important consideration for hotel bookings that may be non-refundable.

 Airport curfews and delays